 What’s an Alternative Delivery Location and How Does It Benefit Businesses and Customers?

-Concurrent with the rise of online shopping, particularly during the recent pandemic, has been the rise in “porch piracy”.
+Concurrent with the rise of online shopping we have seen over the last few years, has been the rise in “porch piracy”.
 This refers to an incident in which an individual steals a package that has been left unattended near the main area of a residence, such as a porch, before the intended recipient can retrieve it.
 Statistics on this type of theft are likely underreported since many major online retailers will often refund or replace an item to the affected customer.
 However, according to a survey by Finder, 23% of Canadians surveyed have had a package stolen, with the average value of the stolen theft coming in around $113.
 Most thefts occur when no one is home and peak during the Christmas holiday season.

 When businesses ship orders to their customers, they want their packages to be received without disruption.
 A prolonged shipping delay or the recipient not receiving their order at all could result in negative customer feedback.
 This is something most small businesses cannot afford, especially if the customer posts a negative review that discourages others from engaging with the business.
 So, how can small businesses help ensure that their customers receive their orders without frustration?
 A method that has increased in popularity over the past couple of years is the utilization of an alternative delivery location.
 Through this method, customers visit a nearby designated location to retrieve their package, rather than having it shipped to their home or place of business and run the risk of loss due to theft, or even to inclement weather.